Skip to content

 Cultural tours near Akagera National Park

-Experience the way of life around the cattle-keeping communities near Akagera national park.
+Experience the way of life around the cattle-keeping communities near Akagera National Park.
 Get to participate in traditional cattle grazing, milking, and traditional milk storage in calabashes for preservation.
-The Imigongo Art and Craft Centre which was designed by Prince Kakira created the art of house decoration using cow dung which is also usually done by women.
+The Imigongo Art and Craft Centre, which was designed by Prince Kakir,a created the art of house decoration using cow dung, which is also usually done by women.

 Dry dung is put together with colors from organic materials like plants to create white and red paints.
-The Cultural Heritage takes you to the cattle farm to try out milking a cow and then learn about the rituals around milk like storage in calabashes.
+The Cultural Heritage takes you to the cattle farm to try out milking a cow and then learn about the rituals around milk, like storage in calabashes.

 Visit the farmer’s home and then see how milk was traditionally kept, treated, and preserved until it’s turned into ghee, a local mayonnaise.
-There are special vessels that are sometimes used for storing and drinking of milk and the herbs that are smoked to flavor the milk.
+There are special vessels that are sometimes used for storing and drinking milk and the herbs that are smoked to flavor the milk.

 The Arts and crafts activities will also show you how local artisans will create their products; the Imigongo is an iconic Rwanda art within the Eastern province.
-The blacksmiths showcase their creative talents and the traditional dancers that express Rwanda culture through music and movement.
+The blacksmiths showcase their creative talents, and the traditional dancers that express Rwanda culture through music and movement.

 Where to stay in Akagera National Park